kv-06/Inventory-Management-System/README.md

 - **User Authentication:** Secure login system.
 - **Category Management:** Create and manage different categories for products.
 - **Product Management:** Add items under each category and adjust quantities as needed.
-- **Automatic Shopping List:** Items with zero quantity are automatically added to the shopping list.
+- **Automatic Shopping List:** Items with quantity below the specified limit are automatically added to the shopping list.

 ## Installation